 A psychological dependence is about craving.
 But the craving doesn’t present in an effort to relieve withdrawal symptoms.
 No, it’s about experiencing the pleasures of the drug.
 Abuse is likely a factor.

-In coming to understand benzo tolerance, it’s important to keep in mind their assorted actions – anticonvulsant, muscle-relaxant, anxiolytic (anti-anxiety), and sleep-inducing.
+In coming to understand benzo tolerance, it’s important to keep their assorted actions in mind.
+They include anticonvulsant, muscle-relaxant, anxiolytic, and sleep-inducing.

 Tolerance to the anticonvulsant and muscle-relaxing effects of benzos occurs within a few weeks of onset of use.
 Tolerance develops rapidly to the sleep-inducing effects of benzos; however, it takes several months to develop tolerance to the anxiolytic effects.

 Could be.
-There are risk factors regarding who may become benzo dependent…
+There are risk factors regarding who’s likely to become benzo dependent…

 - Use beyond four weeks